vmware/dscr-for-vmware/Documentation/vSphereNodes.md

 ```
 ---

 After the configuration is compiled the user needs to establish a connection to the VIServers specified in the vSphereNodes before executing the configuration.
-This can be done using the PowerCLI cmdlet **Connect-ViServer**.
+This can be done using the PowerCLI cmdlet **Connect-VIServer**.
 This gives more freedom in terms of ways to connect to a server instead of only supporting connectons via username and password.

 #### Example connection before Invoke
 ```powershell